 - Intermittent urine stream

 You may experience pain in different locations as the stones move through your urinary tract.
 As soon as you begin to notice any of these signs, we recommend contacting Comprehensive Urology.
 If you are indeed experiencing a kidney stone, the sooner we address it, the better.
 If your pain sustains for more than a week or becomes unbearable, it’s time to see your urologists as medications can ease the passage of the stone.
 Also, if you see blood in your urine or have extreme nausea/vomiting, you need medical attention.
+You can also have recurrent UTI’s from the blockage of urine.
+Learn more about how to prevent and help UTIs.

 Kidney Stone Treatments